reneses/tela/tela-server/docs/API.md

       "token: String",
       "userId: long"
     ],
-    "description": "Get the information about an user" }
+    "description": "Get the information about a user" }
 ]
 ```